johnpapa/angular-styleguide/README.md

     }
     ```

+  - **Keep Controllers Focused**: Define a controller for a view, and try not to reuse the controller for other views.
+Instead, move reusable logic to factories and keep the controller simple and focused on its view.

+    *Why?*: Reusing controllers with several views is brittle and good end to end (e2e) test coverage is required to ensure stability large applications.

   - **Assigning Controllers**: When a controller must be paired with a view and either component may be re-used by other controllers or views, define controllers along with their routes.

     - Note: If a View is loaded via another means besides a route, then use the `ng-controller="Avengers as vm"` syntax.